Abra… cad… Abra!

 Notes:

-*Of all the Victorian-style furniture in various Philippine Collections claiming to have been produced by “Ah Tay,” only two pieces — I repeat, only two — can be certified to have come directly from him: a pair of elegant “narra” wood ”vajillera” [ china ] cabinets with crests of stylized Prince of Wales feathers which are now in the Dining Room of the Main House at the Villa Escudero in San Pablo, Laguna.
-Don Arsenio and Dona Rosario Escudero had purchased them directly from the aging “Ah Tay” himself during the 1920s!
+*Of all the Victorian-style furniture in various Philippine collections claiming to have been produced by “Ah Tay,” only two pieces — I repeat, only two — can be certified to have come directly from him: a pair of elegant “narra” wood “vajillera” [ china ] cabinets with crests of stylized Prince of Wales feathers which are now in the dining room of the “Big House” [ the main house ] at the Villa Escudero in San Pablo, Laguna.
+Arsenio and Rosario Escudero had purchased them directly from the aging “Ah Tay” himself during the 1920s!

 The Garden I remember